Canon G1 X Mark II vs M100

 It is notable that the G1X Mark II has a hotshoe, while the M100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the G1X Mark II and the M100 are recent models that are part of the current product line-up.
-The G1X Mark II replaced the earlier Canon G1 X, while the M100 followed on from the Canon M10.
+Both the G1X Mark II and the M100 have been discontinued, but can regularly be found used on eBay.
+The G1X Mark II was replaced by the Canon G1 X Mark III, while the M100 was followed by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Which of the two cameras – the Canon G1 X Mark II or the Canon M100 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon PowerShot G1 X Mark II: